 - Parents are refusing to immunize their kids against HPV for a wide range of reasons.

 - A case report study, of no scientific or statistical value, claims that the HPV vaccine causes Postural orthostatic tachycardia syndrome (POTS), except they didn’t even diagnose it.
 Bad study.

 - American boys aren’t getting cancer preventing HPV vaccine.
 We need to change this uptake.

 - Gardasil DNA and aluminum – another manufactroversy debunked with nary a sweat bead forming on my forehead.

-As I’ve said a thousands times, there are no debates about vaccines, and certainly none about Gardasil.
+As I’ve said a thousands times, there are no debates about vaccines, and certainly none about Gardasil safety and efficacy.
 The real science, published in real medical journals, and reviewed by experts in epidemiology, virology, infectious diseases, cancer, and other biomedical researchers, is all that matters.
 If the other “side” wants to be taken seriously, they need to get a Ph.D., get into real research, and publish real papers.
 I’m going to guess that if they did that, they would realize that vaccines are safe and effective, and they’d become as loud an advocate as I am.

 Let’s be clear.
 Gardasil prevents cancer.
 And it’s about as safe a vaccine that’s ever been made.
 Every teenager in the USA, where the vaccine is essentially free (drop a comment if you can’t get it for free, and I’ll point you in the right direction), should get the vaccine.

 Editor’s note: This article was originally published in December 2014.
 It will be constantly updated to include more comprehensive information, to improve readability and to add current research.